 Yeah!
-We went to Descend on Bend in OR, which is mostly a VW meetup.
+We went to Descend on Bend in OR, which used to be mostly a VW meetup.
 We made a lot of long term van life friendships there.
 Whenever you get the chance to go to meetups, GO!

 What are some things you brought with you that you use nearly everyday?

 Our foldable wash basin, again we use a LOT!
 And spare gas!
-Obviously solar power use every day.
+Obviously our van life solar power we use every day.
 We have a 200W Renogy solar kit.
 If we could do it all over again, we would get a setup where we have several batteries, because once it dips below 50% it takes a lot longer to charge it again.

 We’ve been worried about our power situation because we feel like we don’t have a chance to fully charge our batteries.
 Candles are a good backup if you don’t have a lot of power.
 It’s nice to be able to angle the solar panels.
 It’s a great idea to be able to take panels off so you can park in the shade a leave the panels in the sun.